VitroidFPV/vitroidfpv.com/modules/equipment/radio/radios-jumper-t-lite-v2.md

 img: https://oscarliang.com/wp-content/uploads/2021/03/Jumper-T-Lite-Radio-transmitter-opentx.jpg
 text: The V1 used to be the best budget option for a while, about the cheapest you could've gotten a multiprotocol radio.
 It got hard to find as Jumper discontinued it a while back, but now it's back!
-Still IMO the cheapest way to get an ok ELRS radio nowadays, though lacking slightly in the power output
+Though lacking slightly in the power output.
 # price: $72.50/84.50
 # point1: "Protocol: ELRS/4in1"
 # point2: "Gimbals: Hall"